 Now when you have finished with all the details of your proposal, restate the extraordinary quality of service your company can deliver to the client.
 The business proposal should be concluded with a call to action.
 Invite the client or reader to connect with you for additional information.
 The purpose of the conclusion is to convince or persuade the client or reader to take immediate action.

 It is the non-compulsory section of the business proposal.
 You can sue it for adding additional information that is left in the body paragraph.
 The additional documents may include customer testimonials, projections, additional graphs, resumes, etc.

 Advance tips to make your business proposal presentable

 There are certain tips which you should follow for writing a good business proposal these are:

-- Opt for a designer or any professional template: If you want that your business proposal looks more professional then you can hire a professional who will hire a professional-looking business proposal template for you.
-Also, you can use a ready made template.
+If you want that your business proposal looks more professional then you can hire a professional who will hire a professional-looking business proposal template for you.
+Also, you can use a ready-made template.

-- Business proposal language and tone: The language of the business proposal should be easily readable, precise and clear.
+The language of the business proposal should be easily readable, precise, and clear.
 You should avoid technical words.

 What to do after winning the business proposal contract?

 Many people might be thinking that once you gain the contract, your struggle is over.
 But it is not the truth actually.